Help with funding

 From 1 August 2018, students can apply for a loan of up to £10,609 as a contribution towards their course and living costs.
 Postgraduate Loans have to be paid back.

-Applications for 2018/19 will be open in the summer of 2018. more information can be found in the Student Finance England guide Introduction to Postgraduate Loans (pdf, 668 kb) or the gov.uk postgraduate loan page.
+Applications for 2018/19 will be open in the summer of 2018.
+More information can be found on the gov.uk postgraduate loan page.

 You may also be able to apply for a commercial loan to help with your tuition fees, course costs or living costs.
 You are advised to check the terms and conditions of loans carefully.
 Commercial loans are subject to lending criteria, so there is no guarantee that your application will be approved.